container

 A Pinch of Salt Instead of Sugar...
 Following the Trend to Enhance Coffee Flavor

-• ■Salt has the effect of reducing the perception of bitterness
+• ■ Salt alleviates the perception of bitterness

-As the trend of adding salt to coffee spreads, experts have begun to warn of potential health risks.
-While the perception that salt can reduce bitterness and enhance sweetness is gaining traction, concerns have been raised that it could lead to excessive salt intake.
+As the trend of adding salt to coffee is spreading, experts have begun warning about potential health risks.
+While there is a widespread belief that salt reduces bitterness and enhances sweetness, concerns have been raised that this could lead to excessive salt intake.

 'Salt Instead of Sugar' Coffee Trend Spreads...
 Concerns Over Excessive Salt Intake

-According to the British media outlet The Sun on December 15 (local time), the practice of adding a small amount of salt to coffee has recently gained popularity.
-This is driven by the belief that salt can reduce the bitterness of coffee, make it taste sweeter, and serve as an alternative to sugar consumption.
+According to The Sun, a UK media outlet, on December 15 (local time), a method of adding a small amount of salt to coffee has recently grown in popularity.
+This is based on the belief that salt can reduce the bitterness of coffee, make it taste sweeter, and serve as an alternative to sugar consumption.

-On this topic, Dr. Eleanor Bryant, a psychologist at the University of Bradford in the United Kingdom, explained, "Salt can reduce the perception of bitterness from caffeine, enhance the flavor, and as a result, make coffee taste sweeter."
+On this topic, Dr. Eleanor Bryant, a psychologist at the University of Bradford in the UK, explained, "Salt can reduce the perception of bitterness from caffeine, enhance the flavor, and as a result, make coffee taste sweeter."

-However, she drew a clear line, stating, "Some people think that using salt instead of sugar is healthier, but there is no scientific evidence that adding salt to coffee is beneficial for health."
-She went on to warn, "If this practice is repeated, salt intake may increase, and this could be harmful to health, especially for people who drink several cups of coffee a day."
+However, she drew a line, stating, "Some people think using salt instead of sugar is healthier, but there is no scientific evidence that adding salt to coffee benefits your health."
+She continued, "If this practice is repeated, it may increase salt intake, which can be especially harmful for people who drink several cups of coffee a day."

-Expert: "It Should Be Viewed as Related to Personal Preferences and Genetic Factors"
+Expert: "It Should Be Considered Related to Personal Preference and Genetic Factors"

-She continued, "While many people become accustomed to bitterness over time, those who add something to their coffee are making a choice to 'adjust' the taste to suit their own preferences."
+She added, "While many people become accustomed to bitterness over time, those who add something to their coffee are making a choice to 'adjust' the taste to suit their own palate."

-Meanwhile, coffee machine manufacturer Philips commented, "Complex coffee orders are no longer a novelty but a familiar sight, and this trend shows that coffee enthusiasts have taken customization to a new extreme."
+Meanwhile, Philips, a coffee machine manufacturer, commented, "Complex coffee orders are no longer a novelty but a familiar sight, and this trend shows that coffee enthusiasts have taken customization to a new extreme."

 top버튼